 COVID-19 Safety Handbook

-Based off of CDC guidelines, we developed and implemented a COVID-19 Safety Handbook.
-Aimed at providing a safe and energizing workplace for our employees, our handbook laid out symptom monitoring, testing, our work from home policy, daily QR code screening, our travel policy, and our return to work plan.
+Based on CDC guidelines, we developed and implemented a COVID-19 Safety Handbook.
+Aimed at providing a safe and energizing workplace for our employees, our handbook laid out symptom monitoring, testing, our work-from-home policy, daily QR code screening, our travel policy, and our return to work plan.
 Our handbook was adaptive and provided our extended team with the information they needed to be successful and safe throughout the ever-changing situation.

-In order to reduce contact and the spread of germs, our office staff quickly shifted over to working remote.
+In order to reduce contact and the spread of germs, our office staff quickly shifted over to working remotely.
 We emphasized the need for leaders to stay in constant communication with their teams in order to keep them motivated and informed.
-Our office staff also migrated over to working primarily through Microsoft Teams and adapted to new standards for remote meetings and work flow.
+Our office staff also migrated over to working primarily through Microsoft Teams and adapted to new standards for remote meetings and workflow.